Want to support healthy vision? Feast your eyes on these five foods–packed with plenty of nutrients to promote normal vision and eye health!*

 - Milk: What can fortified milk do for your eyes?
 For starters, it’s a good source of riboflavin, an important B-vitamin.
-Individuals who are lacking in riboflavin may experience eye-related complications, including sensitivity to light.
 Milk also contains eye-supporting vitamin A. If you don’t “do” dairy, don’t despair.
 Source Naturals Riboflavin is dairy-free and contains 100 mg of B2 and 89 mg of calcium, too.

 - Carrots: Another great source of vitamin A is orange veggies, including carrots.
 Carrots contain beta-carotene, which the body converts into vitamin A. Aside from nourishing and supporting proper eye function, vitamin A also provides antioxidant protection.* If you don’t like “rabbit food,” a beta-carotene supplement is a good move.

 - Bilberries: Looking for a delicious way to defend your eyes from free radical damage?
 Grab a handful of bilberries, which are brimming with protective antioxidants known as anthocyanins.
 This superfruit’s a bit hard to find, but fortunately you can take it in supplement form.